victorjonsson/PHP-Rocker/README.md

 ## Changelog

+#### 1.1.8
+- Trying to update a user with an already registered e-mail address now results in http status 409 instead of 400

 #### 1.1.7
 - General improvements in PHP-Rocker\Object\ObjectMetaFactory
 - Fixed bug that made the code to iterate over null variable